worrel/vscode-arcadia/README.md

 extension.js file in the root folder.

 Ensure Unity is up & an Arcadia project is loaded.
-Then `⌘-shift-p` and run `Arcadia: REPL - Start`.
+Then in VSCode `⌘-shift-p` and run `Arcadia: REPL - Start`.

 Once the REPL is active, you can
 - `Arcadia: REPL - Send Line` (`ctrl+, l`)
 - `Arcadia: REPL - Send Selection` (`ctrl+, s`) or
 - `Arcadia: REPL - Send File` (`ctrl+, f`) to send the current line, selection or file to the REPL respectively.
+Note that the extension automatically activates when VSCode detects current language as Clojure.

-> There's a bug with sending a selection encompassing multiple forms - only the first form is actually evaluated.
-Probably need to chunk input on newlines and send as separate messages.
+So if you have a Clojure file open but no REPL yet, you can simply `send` the line/selection/file and the REPL will be started for you.

 There is currently no in-REPL editing available, but you can open an empty file & use it as a scratch buffer.